wlangera/gcube-bcubed-hack/paper.md

 ### Collaboration and division of tasks
 Following the information provided in the previous subsections, four types of tasks were distinguished ([Fig. 2](#Figure_2)).

 1. Low level tasks: Tasks related to supporting and helper functions of the high level functions `simulate_occurrences()` and `sample_observations()`.
-They were the first priority in the hackathon.
+They were the first priority of the development process during the hackathon.

 |             Task         |                    Description               |      High level relation    |
 |--------------------------|----------------------------------------------|-----------------------------|